 NCAT can also hold an inquiry into a complaint about a private sector person but only if you have first complained to the Privacy Commissioner and a report has been prepared.

 If you apply to NCAT, your name will not be used in any public document created by NCAT.
 That includes the daily hearing list and the published reasons for decision.
 Instead you will be referred to by some initials so that your privacy is maintained.
-For more information read the Procedural Direction on Anonymisation, Suppression and Publication [PDF, 41kB].
+For more information read Guideline - Confidentiality, privacy and publication [PDF 58kB].